Training and Mentoring for Mentors

-So it seems you are considering being a mentor to one of our seminary students.
-Thank you for that commitment.
-We all need mentors in life and the fact that you are willing to serve in this way is greatly appreciated.
-Denver Seminary considers this mentorship/apprenticeship an integral part of the seminary experience; in fact, it is part of our DNA.
+Thank you for considering a commitment to mentor one of our seminary students.
+We all need mentors in life and the fact that you are willing to serve in this way is greatly appreciated!
+Denver Seminary considers the mentoring experience an integral part of the seminary experience; in fact, it is part of our DNA.

-We’ll explain more of the whys and whats of mentoring a student in a brief orientation we’d like each new mentor to attend.
-As part of our gratitude, we’ll offer you a couple of “mentor perks” – a Seminary library card and the ability to audit classes for a small registration fee.
+As part of our gratitude for your commitment, we’ll offer you a couple of “mentor perks” – a Seminary library card and the ability to audit classes for a small registration fee.
 (Course audits are limited to space available, one per semester, and your student must be enrolled in a T/M course during that semester).